 Online enrichment & learning

-- New!
-The Illinois Student Assistance Commission (ISAC) student portal offers resources and tools to help students choose a college, learn about careers, find scholarships, simplify the financial aid process, learn how to budget their money, and more.
-Watch ISAC’s Facebook Live videos Tuesdays at 10 am »
+- The Illinois Student Assistance Commission (ISAC) student portal offers resources and tools to help students choose a college, learn about careers, find scholarships, simplify the financial aid process, learn how to budget their money, and more.
+Watch ISAC’s most recent videos »

 - Free SAT prep resources.
 See a list of 10 different websites that offer SAT prep.
 Some offer full-length tests, some offer diagnostics that can help you see areas to improve, and some have flash cards and helpful tips for how to prep.
 See which one works best for you!

 - Take career assessments for guidance.
 Not sure what careers you’re interested in?
 Career OneStop offers interest, skills, and work values assessments to give you some guidance on what career paths might be a good fit for you!